-My day job entails developing and implementing content strategy for data science products at IBM, including Data Science Experience.
-In addition to my work as an content strategist at IBM Silicon Valley Lab, I have also found myself in the position of accidental social media trainer.
+My day job entails developing and implementing content strategy for data science products at IBM, including Data Science Experience and Watson Data Platform.
+In addition to my work as a content strategist at IBM Silicon Valley Lab, I have also found myself in the position of accidental social media trainer.

-I am currently a member of the ACM SIGCHI Operations Team; I was Vice-President for Operations from 2009 to 2016; I was Vice-President for Finance of ACM SIGCHI from 2006 to 2009.
-I was a leader in the Silicon Valley chapter of STC from 2000 to 2005, and have contributed to STC at the society level: I was recognized with the STC President's Award in 2004.
-And I've been webmaster for CHI and DUX conference websites.
+As a volunteer, I am a member of the ACM SIGCHI Operations Team; I was Vice-President for Operations from 2009 to 2016; I was Vice-President for Finance of ACM SIGCHI from 2006 to 2009.
+I was a leader in the Silicon Valley chapter of STC from 2000 to 2005, and contributed to STC at the society level: I was recognized with the STC President’s Award in 2004.
+And I’ve been webmaster for CHI and DUX conference websites.

 My interests include user experience design and information architecture as informed by the art and science of technical communication.